envoyproxy/ratelimit/README.md

 The former is the default behavior.
 To use the latter method, set the `RUNTIME_WATCH_ROOT` environment variable to `false`.

+The following filesystem operations on configuration files inside `RUNTIME_ROOT/RUNTIME_SUBDIRECTORY/config/` will force a reload of all config files:

+- Write
+- Create
+- Chmod
+- Remove

 For more information on how runtime works you can read its [README](https://github.com/lyft/goruntime).

 By default it is not possible to define multiple configuration files within `RUNTIME_SUBDIRECTORY` referencing the same domain.